gurungsandesh/charichadokoV2/README.md

 # charichadokoV2
- Online grocery store with onw day delivery
+ Online grocery store with one day delivery